 "My first audition was for a Bond film, and I remember them saying I was to drop my dress and appear in my underwear," she said, according to The Independent.
 "On the day, I don't know how I got the resolve and strength of mind, but I just thought, 'Actually, sod that, if they're gonna see me in my underwear, they better give me the job.'
 So, I thought, 'There's no way I'm going to take off a dress in the audition for this tape to be sent around Los Angeles and to be judged on that.'"

 Pike said the costume designer at the audition told her that the dress she was wearing (a gift from her grandmother) was "beautiful," but didn't quite fit the overall Bond vibe.
 Instead, she tried to persuade Pike to wear "three pieces of string."

-"I realised I was in a completely different world and way out of my depth," Pike said.
+"I realized I was in a completely different world and way out of my depth," Pike said.
 "So, I put on this shimmering sheath, or whatever the order of the day was, but I didn't drop it."

 Ultimately, Pike did take a role in the film and had nothing but positive things to say about producer Barbara Broccoli who advocated for her and ensured the set was respectful and free from additional sexism.
 (Barbara wins here on two fronts: having the best name in the business, and being a defender of human decency.)

 Pike's story is, unfortunately, all too familiar for many prominent Hollywood stars.
 Last year, Jennifer Lawrence shared a harrowing casting experience in which she was asked to stand in a "nude lineup."